pooja006-bit/decision-brief-generator/README.md

 - How confident are we in this conclusion?

 Each run generates a one-page PDF decision brief that can be:
-- Shared in executive mettings.
+- Shared in executive meetings.
 - Used in budget or treasury discussions.
 - Referenced for follow-up analysis or policy review.

 No dashboards or technical interpretation required.

 ## What Decisions This Enables
-This system supprots decisions such as:
+This system supports decisions such as:
 - Whether an issue requires immediate intervention or monitoring.
 - Which spending areas warrant deeper investigation.
 - Whether a variance is operational, structural or policy-driven.